Collection: Performance & Recovery

 3) What’s the best way to reduce soreness naturally?

 Hit protein promptly post-workout, stay on electrolytes, and use Magnesium at night.
 For mitochondrial support, add CoQ10 and consider The One or NAD+ Platinum® for steadier next-day energy.
-If tendons/ligaments are the limiter, look at BPC-157 options.

 4) Creatine: when and how should I take it?